ota-meshi/bignum/packages/core/README.md

 Returns an approximation to the `n`th root of this BigNum.

-If this BigNum or `n` are negative value, an error will be raised.\
+If this BigNum is a negative value, an error will be raised.\
 If `n` is given a non-integer value, an error will be raised.

 An object can be given as an option.
 It's the same option for `divide()`.